 Chubby, yellow sea cucumbers…pink anemones that sting…teal-green subarctic sunflower stars…and mollusks with shells stronger than anything man can manufacture—the great, blue highway is full of funny, cool, colorful, scary, and strange stuff.
-A gallery of images from the deepest depths and the shallowest tide pools is available through the Census of Marine Life.
+Explore Oceana’s Marine Life Encyclopedia to learn fun facts and see photos of creatures from the deepest depths to the shallowest tide pools.

 The Most Intriguing Marine Creatures of Massachusetts

 With 3 hearts, 8 arms, and the ability to match its skin color to its surroundings, the common octopus (Octopus vulgaris) exudes cool.
 Considered the valedictorians of the invertebrate world for their ability to problem solve and retain lessons learned, they are also able to regenerate an arm (or 6).
 Common octopuses (or is it octopi?) are carnivorous predators and the ocean is their paella—their favorite foods are mussels, scallops, clams, crabs, and lobster.
 Southern New England is the northern extent of this creature's range—and in North Atlantic waters, these adaptable invertebrates generally grow to 24-36 inches and have a natural lifespan of 12-18 months.
 For more on these MENSA masters of disguise, check out National Geographic'sCommon Octopus page and thecephalopodpage.org's Octopus vulgaris page.